Skyclooud/Neha-QA-Portfolio/README.md

 ## 📌 Project Overview

-This project demonstrates end-to-end manual QA testing of the **SauceDemo** web application https://with-bugs.practicesoftwaretesting.com , an e-commerce platform used to simulate real-world testing scenarios similar to EdTech and retail platforms.
+This project demonstrates end-to-end manual QA testing of the  web application https://with-bugs.practicesoftwaretesting.com , an e-commerce platform used to simulate real-world testing scenarios similar to EdTech and retail platforms.